Business design sprint.

 Focus on issues from your customers' perspective

 Sprints help you to focus on the most pressing issues from your customers’ perspective.
 You begin by defining the right problems, ideating, and then selecting and prototyping to gather validated information for B2B and B2C projects, including insight analysis, all in under 5 days.

 A (quick and cheap) proof that you are (or aren't) on the right track

 360° validation of final concepts

-Our innovation consultants bring their deep knowledg and wide-ranging and unique experiences to bear in helping large corporations innovate like startups, in industries across the globe.
-With expertise in strategies from design thinking to service design, lean startup and business model innovation, we help you validate your innovative concepts to ensure that only the most worthy ones progress.
+Our innovation consultants bring their deep knowledge and wide-ranging and unique experiences to help large corporations innovate like startups in several industries across the globe.
+With expertise in strategies from Design Thinking to service design, Lean Startup and business model innovation, we help you validate your innovative concepts to ensure that only the most worthy ones progress.

 A unique, corporate-oriented approach to Design Sprints

-We approach design sprints a little differently from the traditional Google Ventures approach.
+We approach design sprints a little differently than the traditional Google Ventures approach.
 We enriched the standard process with our own tools, methods, and, processes tailored to the specifics of corporate challenges.

 Deep dive into the structure of a design sprint.

 Design sprints start with corporate teams of up to 7 people per project who are up for a stimulating, collaborative, fast-paced, high-energy innovation cycle.
 We challenge participants to get out of their daily comfort zones to where the magic happens and drive innovation forward.
 This requires participants from different organizational backgrounds and business units to develop creative thinking, help solve problems, and voice their opinions to constructively challenge the group.

 Here’s the plan for a classic 5-day design sprint.
 We also run shorter 3-day design sprints.